AlynxZhou/showmethekey/README.md

 For detailed usage please run usage dialog from app menu!

-You need to toggle the switch to start it manually and need to input your password to `pkexec`'s dialog, because we need superuser permission to read keyboard events (this program does not handle your password so it is safe).
+You need to toggle the switch to start it manually and need to input admin password to polkit authentication agent's dialog, because we need superuser permission to read keyboard events (this program does not handle your password so it is safe).
 Wayland does not allow a client to set its position, so this program does not set its position in preference, and you can click the "Clickable Area" in titlebar and drag the floating window to anywhere you want.

 ## Special Notice for Wayland Session Users